International Health Insurance

 Other covers may be restricted to an individual country.

-There is often confusing between health insurance and travel insurance.
+There is often confusion between health insurance and travel insurance.
 Despite the fact the two clearly overlap, there are some significant differences.

 Travel insurance also offers treatment at international standard facilities and can provide support for those who require treatment in places where they may not speak the local language.